PacoVu/havenondemand-android/README.md

 *Return: void.*

 **Response:**
-* If the mode is “ASYNC”, response will be returned via the requestCompletedWithJobID(String response) callback function.
+* If the mode is "ASYNC", response will be returned via the requestCompletedWithJobID(String response) callback function.
-* If the mode is “SYNC”, response will be returned via the requestCompletedWithContent(String response) callback function.
+* If the mode is "SYNC", response will be returned via the requestCompletedWithContent(String response) callback function.
 * If there is an error occurred, the error message will be sent via the onErrorOccurred(String errorMessage) callback function.

 ----